rust-lang/rfcs/text/0000-sized-hierarchy.md

-It may seem that the `Pointee` trait is unnecessary as this is equivalent to the absense of any bounds whatsoever, but having an `Pointee` trait is necessary to enable the meaning of `?Sized` to be re-defined to be equivalent to `DynSized` and avoid complicated behaviour change over an edition.
+It may seem that the `Pointee` trait is unnecessary as this is equivalent to the absense of any bounds whatsoever, but having an `Pointee` trait is necessary to enable the meaning of `?Sized` to be re-defined to be equivalent to `DynRuntimeSized` and avoid complicated behaviour change over an edition.

 Without `Pointee`, if a user wanted to remove all sizedness bounds from a generic